wangvei/pydefect/tests/README.txt

 Int_site: 0.1 0.1 0.1
 ------------------------------------------------------------------------------

-2. Make directories for point defect calculations.
+2. Make directories for the point defect calculations.
-   Each directory's name xx_yy_zz contains information of the defect type.
+   Each directory's name *xx_yy_zz* contains information of the defect type.
         xx : Inserted element name.
              "Va" means vacancy or no inserted element. yy : Removed irreducible atom, e.g. Mg1.
              "iN", where N is an integer,  means Nth interstitial site. zz : Charge state.
+    The name of the perfect calculation is *perfect*.

    Thus, the directory names for this example are as following:
     - MgO_defect/perfect